-You can set up automatic removal orders for both unfillable inventory (that which has been deemed unsellable and will be destroyed within 90 days if you do nothing) and the long term storage concern.
+You can set up automatic removal orders for both unfillable inventory (products deemed unsellable and will be destroyed within 90 days if you do nothing) and the long term storage concern.
 On the Automated Unfillable Removal Settings page, you can select for items to be shipped back either bimonthly, monthly, or quarterly.

-How to track the receipt of removal orders
+How to track the receipt of Amazon removal orders

 There are a few things to be aware of when it comes to tracking the receipt of your removal orders.

 The above issues can make it tricky for busy FBA sellers to keep track of whether or not they’ve received the shipment.
-You can form manual processes for saving and monitoring your removal order IDs using Excel.
+You can form manual processes for saving and monitoring your removal order IDs using an Excel spreadsheet.